frankburgs/main/notes/notes_aplus.md

 ### Socket
 - Each CPU package requires a particular socket on the motherboard.
-- Pin Grid Array (PGA) : Pins are on underside of processor package and are inserted using Zero Insertion Force (ZIF)
+- Pin Grid Array (PGA) : Pins are on underside of processor package and are inserted using Zero Insertion Force (ZIF).
+Socket 370.
 - Land Grid Array (LGA) : Pins are in the socket instead of on the processor.
 - Intel LGA sockets 775, 1155, 1156, 1150, 1366, 2011
 - AMD PGA sockets AM3, AM3+, FM1, FM2, FM2+